-4.15 Bonnet
+4.16 Bonnet

-- When the bonnet is open, there is a risk of injury in the engine compartment. - ► Even if the engine was switched off some time ago, it might still be hot.
-Danger of burns!

-- ▶ Do not work in the engine compartment while the engine is running. - ➤ The bonnet must be kept firmly closed and locked during the journey.
+- ▶ When the bonnet is open, there is a risk of injury in the engine compartment. - ► Even if the engine was switched off some time ago, it might still be hot.
+Danger of burns! - ▶ Do not work in the engine compartment while the engine is running. - ➤ The bonnet must be kept firmly closed and locked during the journey.
 After closing, check whether the lock has engaged.
 In order to carry this out, pull on the bonnet.

-Fig. 26 Release lever for the bonnet (outside)
+Fig. 40 Release lever for the bonnet (inside the vehicle)